21 July, 2018

 The laugh: "Could be yer haz got yersel rickets dare sonny buy."
 Says she.

 "Rickets?
 What the heck are rickets?"
-I asked having notta clue but not liking the sound of the word.
-It bought to mind crickets settled under me skin and eating me joints.
-Luckily Tonya was there to explain the childhood disease but if she hadn't me Mam's words would have had me in a state of angst and worry until someone clued me in.
+I asked, having notta clue but not liking the sound of the word.
+It brought to mind crickets settled under me skin and eating me joints.
+Luckily, Tonya was there to explain the childhood disease, but if she hadn't, me Mam's words would have had me in a state of angst and worry until someone clued me in.
 I tell ya the woman!
 Rickets indeed.

-Background: Recovering from an illness you decided the best thing to do to get back on your hobbit feet was to take a walk in the park.
+Background: Recovering from an illness, you decided the best thing to do to get back on your hobbit feet was to take a walk in the park.
 Yes, sounds good to me!
-You enlisted your daughter to walk with you, she at your side, walker in front, oxygen tank bringing up the rear with your daughter's friend carrying it behind you.
-All set for a walk on a sunny day, yeah nothing like a little exercise right?
+You enlisted your daughter to walk with you, with her at your side, a walker in front, an oxygen tank bringing up the rear, and your daughter's friend carrying it behind you.
+All set for a walk on a sunny day, nothing like a bit of exercise, right?

-The laugh: You were doing just fine enjoying the scenery (or maybe not), in the company of your two amigos that is until the sky suddenly clouded over.
-There you were slowly making your way, your daughter chatting as you went, all was right with the world except for that dark cloud.
-As you were halfway around the park headed toward the parking lot, that rumble of thunder made you all take pause, but nah, nothing to worry about, Colorado weather was like New Hampshire, it changed on a dime and a dime you did not think to bring BECAUSE, suddenly on the backstretch, the heavens opened up and rain would have been one thing, but you weren't expecting the hail bullets that let loose from the sky and pelted that slow walker tour of the park into hyper motion.
+The laugh: You were doing just fine enjoying the scenery (or maybe not), in the company of your two amigos, that is, until the sky suddenly clouded over.
+There you were, slowly making your way, your daughter chatting as you went, all was right with the world except for that dark cloud.
+As you were halfway around the park headed toward the parking lot, that rumble of thunder made you all take pause, but nah, nothing to worry about, Colorado weather was like New Hampshire, it changed on a dime and a dime you did not think to bring BECAUSE, suddenly on the backstretch, the heavens opened up.
+Rain would have been one thing, but you weren't expecting the hail bullets that let loose from the sky and pelted that slow walker tour of the park into hyper motion.
 I tell ya!

-There you were in a light tee shirt, hard rain hitting with golf ball size hail, the winds fierce . . .
+There you were, in a light tee shirt, as hard rain hit with golf ball-size hail, the winds fierce. . .
 I'd say you were all soaked within seconds and freezing as well!
-In the confusion, your daughter's friend throws his baseball cap on your head not to protect the noggin, but more like so the purple in your hair didn't start dripping down your startled face.
-Your companions saw the overpass ahead and thought that would be a great place to shelter but you said NO. Who says that?
-The two concerned caretakers tried to cover you who had been wearing shorts and all it accomplished was three people soaked and frozen.
-Add to this sorry story, the car was in the second lot and far far away.
-Oh what to do?
-Luckily someone of you flagged down a man in a truck who let you all in including walker and tank.
-You were probably too focused on whether your butt was getting his seat wet, but hey he got you to the lot.
-I tell ya Muse, sometimes . . .
+In the confusion, your daughter's friend throws his baseball cap on your head not to protect your noggin, but more to prevent the purple in your hair from dripping down your startled face.
+Your companions saw the overpass ahead and thought that would be a great place to shelter, but you said NO. Who says that?
+The two concerned caretakers tried to cover you, who had been wearing shorts, and all it accomplished was that three people were soaked and frozen.
+Add to this sorry story, the car was in the second lot and far, far away.
+Oh, what to do?
+Luckily, someone of you flagged down a man in a truck who let you all in, including the walker and the tank.
+You were probably too focused on whether your butt was getting his seat wet, but hey he brought you to the lot.
+I tell ya, Muse, sometimes . . .

 But that's ok, I'm not finished yet.

 Background: Me stupid cousin was offered two chairs for his camper by an old man down the road.
-The chairs are pretty nice, Windsor arms and probably worth a small bit.
+The chairs are nice, with Windsor arms, and probably worth a small bit.

 Background: Sean has found himself a girlfriend of sorts.
-Poor dear has not a brain in her small head.
-No, she's a swamp yankee with a sixth grade education and she waits tables at the local pancake establishment.
-She calls billionaire magnets, maggots because she doesn't know any better.
-A pumpkin is a punkin, and antiques are auntie Qs.
-Yup you see the problem?
+Poor dear has no brain in her small head.
+No, she's a swamp Yankee with a sixth-grade education, and she waits tables at the local pancake establishment.
+She calls billionaire magnets 'maggots' because she doesn't know any better.
+A pumpkin is a punkin, and antiques are Auntie Q's.
+Yup, you see the problem?
 One cannot have a decent or deep conversation with this lovely person.

-The laugh: So the other day at me house we had a terrific downpour and there were puddles dotting the dirt road.
-I go out to see if we lost any trees and I come upon Stacy (yes that's her) on her belly swimming (well you couldn't swim in that small amount of water but she was), in a mud puddle.
-I asked her what in St. Brigid's world was she doing and she told me she was "experiencin' watah moly ques".
-Yup water molecules something she over heard me eldest boyo talking about a science experiment.
+The laugh: So the other day at me house we had a terrific downpour and puddles were dotting the dirt road.
+I go out to see if we lost any trees, and I come upon Stacy (yes, that's her) on her belly, swimming (well, you couldn't swim in that small amount of water, but she was), in a mud puddle.
+I asked her what she was doing in St. Brigid's world, and she told me she was "experiencin' watah moly ques".
+Yup, water molecules - something she overheard me eldest boyo, talking about in a science experiment.
 Nuff said, I be done now.

 Gabe